icelandicfunds/IF/docs/about/overview.md

 ---
 title: Overview
 ---
-## Iceland-based

-We are an Iceland-based asset management and financial services company.
+## We are an Iceland-based asset management and financial services company.

 We specialise in private equity, real estate, and tangible investment strategies, as well as financial advisory services.